Log Truck Insurance: What You Need to Know

-The logging truck industry is one of the most dangerous freight hauling jobs in the transportation industry.
-If you’re in the logging industry, whether you drive your own truck or lease it out to other companies, you are well aware of how dynamic the industry is.
+The logging truck industry is one of the most dangerous freight-hauling jobs in the transportation industry.
+If you’re in the logging industry, whether you drive your own truck or lease it out to other companies, you know how dynamic the industry is.

-With its dependence on favorable weather and terrain, and high maintenance costs on trucks and equipment, the logging industry, despite being one of the oldest thriving industries in the US, is also one of the most challenging ones when it comes to security and insurance.
+With its dependence on favorable weather and terrain and high maintenance costs on trucks and equipment, the logging industry, despite being one of the oldest thriving industries in the US, is also one of the most challenging ones regarding security and insurance coverage.

-og truck Insurance is absolutely critical for the hauling industry.
-Here are some of the biggest risks associated with log trucking, which are an important factor in understanding log truck insurance.
+Logging truck insurance is absolutely critical for the hauling industry.
+Here are some of the biggest risks associated with log trucking, which are important factors in understanding log hauling insurance.

 Weight and Size of Logs

-Logs can be anywhere between 20 to 100 feet in length, weighing over a ton each, sometimes.
-Not only does this make loading them onto trucks a laborious task, itresults in log trucks being some of the heaviest freight vehicles to run on roads, going up to 80,000 pounds per truck, as stipulated by federal highways, and nearly 100,000 pounds on state highways.
+Logs can be between 20 to 100 feet long, weighing over a ton each, sometimes.
+Not only does this make loading them onto trucks a laborious task, but it also results in log trucks being some of the heaviest freight vehicles to run on roads, going up to 80,000 pounds per truck, as stipulated by federal highways, and nearly 100,000 pounds on state highways.

 Higher Risk of Truck Tipping

-The increased weight of the log trucks significantly increases the risks of the truck tipping.
-This creates a potential risk of accidents, which could be hazardous for the driver, as well as for any vehicle that collides, not to mention damage to the logs loaded on the truck.
+The increased weight of the log trucks significantly increases the risks of truck tipping.
+This creates a potential risk of accidents, which could be hazardous for the driver and any vehicle colliding, not to mention damage to the logs loaded on the truck.

 Unpredictable Weather and Terrain

-Not only are log hauling trucks extremely heavy, they also navigate rough terrain to get logs from the forests to sawing mills.
-In addition, as a log hauler, you’re pretty much always on the road, sometimes even in unfavorable, rough weather.
+Not only are log-hauling trucks extremely heavy, but they also navigate rough terrain to get logs from the forests to sawing mills.
+In addition, as a log hauler, you’re always on the road, sometimes even in unfavorable, rough weather.
 The unpredictability of weather and terrain only makes the journey more difficult and adds to the risk of accidents caused by bad weather and uneven terrain.

 Log Truck Accidents Cause More Damage